thescripted/website/public/posts/implementing-a-debouncer-function-with-tdd.md

 }
 ```

 This will pass the second test.
-However, this will still not be production-ready as this method will call a function once and _only_ once.
-What needs to be implemented is a way to know if we are in a timeout period, and not invoke the function if we are.
+However, this will still not be production-ready as this method will call a function once and only once.
+We need to update our `invoke` variable once the timeout period has elapsed.
+So far, all the tests passed without the function's second parameter because we did not need it.
+Let's find a way to use it now:

 ```javascript
 //debouncer.test.js